Arctodus: Herbivory

-Predatory behaviour
+Predatory behavior

 Arctodus' closest living relative is the spectacled bear.
 Although mostly herbivorous, Tremarctos ornatus is occasionally an active predator.

 Evidence suggests that Arctodus also consumed meat, as evidenced by elevated nitrogen-15 isotope levels (corresponding to protein consumption) and bone damage on contemporary fauna.
 Additionally, elevated carbon-13 levels (corresponding to C_{3} resources) largely suggest browsers (and browsed vegetation) were the core of A. simus' diet.

 Arctodus simus' status as a predator is questioned by its gracility and lack of agility, which could have complicated predation upon adult megaherbivores, and hindered the chasing down of nimbler prey.
 Nevertheless, larger A. simus males are suggested to have been more carnivorous than females, as very large brown bears may not be able to sustain themselves on a vegetarian diet.
 Furthermore, the much larger frame of A. simus would have provided an advantage in disputes over carcasses.

 Studies establish that A. simus would have had a varied diet across its range, and was outcompeted and/or more herbivorous with increased competition from other predators.
-The extinction of cursorial, hypercarnivorous Borophagus and Huracan in the more open western North America left a vacant niche, possibly contributing to the evolution of A. simus (along with changes to the herbivore guild).
+The extinction of cursorial, hypercarnivorous Borophagus and Huracan in the more open western North America left a vacant niche, possibly contributing to the evolution of A. simus (along with the proliferation of bovids in the herbivore guild).

 Bone damage

 Arctodus may have found young proboscideans to be suitable prey.

 The bite marks found on many bones of ground sloths (Northrotheriops texanus) and young proboscideans at Leisey Shell Pit in Florida matched the size of the canine teeth of A. pristinus.
 Whether these bite marks are the result of active predation or scavenging is unknown.
 Additionally, A. pristinus was the most common large predator from Port Kennedy Cave, Pennsylvania, where the majority of mastodon remains were juveniles and likely represent accumulated prey.

-Arctodus simus has been found in association with proboscidean remains near Frankstown, Pennsylvania, (juvenile mastodon), and at the Mammoth Site, South Dakota (Columbian mammoths).
-Importantly, the canines of Panthera atrox overlap in size with A. simus, complicating the identification of tooth marks.
-However, a mammoth rib from the Mammoth Site has a probable canine puncture attributed to A. simus.
+Arctodus simus has been found in association with proboscidean remains near Frankstown, Pennsylvania, (juvenile mastodon), and near Huntington Reservoir, Utah and the Mammoth Site, South Dakota (Columbian mammoths).
+Additionally, a mammoth rib from the Mammoth Site has a canine puncture likely caused by A. simus, with several Columbian mammoth bones from Huntington Reservoir also recording ursid gnaw marks attributed to A. simus.
 A woolly mammoth specimen from Saltville, Virginia was likely scavenged on by A. simus, as evidenced by a canine gouge through the calcaneus.

-Several Columbian mammoth bones from a cave near Huntington Reservoir, Utah also record ursid gnaw marks attributed to Arctodus, with an Arctodus specimen preserved in association with the remains.
-Damaged bones from near Tanana River, Alaska, suggest that Arctodus transported megafaunal long bones back to a cave-like den and chewed on them, at a time when lions had a limited overlap with Arctodus in Beringia.
+While the canines of Panthera atrox overlap in size with A. simus, complicating the identification of tooth marks, damaged bones from near Tanana River, Alaska, suggest that A. simus transported megafaunal long bones back to a cave-like den and chewed on them, at a time when lions had a limited overlap with A. simus in Beringia.
 Spiral fractures on ungulate long bones from Red Willow, Nebraska may have also been caused by A. simus.
-Furthermore, a perforated peccary ilium from Sheriden Cave has also been hypothesized as being scavenged by A. simus.
+Furthermore, a perforated peccary ilium from Sheriden Cave, and peccary remains from Riverbluff Cave may also have been modified by A. simus.
 Bone damage on a cranial fragment (and possibly the humerus) of an Arctodus individual on Vancouver Island may have been due to cannibalism.